2023-09-12 09:41:00

 Have you fully digested this little death today?

 DC: Yes.
 It’s true that when you stop, you feel like you’re losing your identity.
 Who am I now that I’m no longer Dan Carter, the rugby player?
-I had a lot of doubts and fears because I didn’t go to university so I didn’t have a degree to fall back on and I wondered how I could do well after rugby.
+I had a lot of doubts and fears because I didn’t go to university so I didn’t have a degree to fall back on and I wondered how I might do well following rugby.
 I then sat down and realized that I had received a different form of instruction.
 I have the tools to handle pressure, I know how to develop team culture, as well as the power of resilience when tough times come.
-All these subjects, I told myself that I could share them with people and that it could have a positive social impact on them.
+All these subjects, I told myself that I might share them with people and that it might have a positive social impact on them.

 You have incredible experience and track record.
-Have you not thought about sharing it with a professional team, as a coach?
+Have you not thought regarding sharing it with a professional team, as a coach?

 DC: I love the flexibility of my new life.
 I have four children and I prefer to train them to grow up well rather than coaching a professional rugby team.
 I’m also quite busy with business so let’s say that I’m very good like that.

 You were on the pitch at the Stade de France on Friday for the opening match of the World Cup.
-Tell us about this moment…
+Tell us regarding this moment…

 What did you think of the match itself?